athomasoriginal/com.betweentwoparens/README.md

   > perfer lisp case as I feel it is more readable

-> @note you may notice that `articles` will always show up in the above.
-This is because it is hardcoded in `gatsby-node.js`.
+> @note The `articles` segment of the URL example is hardcoded in `gatsby-node.js`.
 Feel free to change it if needed.

 ### Footnotes

-Follow this for writing footnotes.
-I generally use them when I want to qualify a point with additional information.
+Footnotes are great when you have additional clarifying comments or want to credit someone else work etc. For this reason, I provide a quick way of adding footnotes to your blog posts.

 ```html
 <a href="#footnotes" aria-describedby="footnote-label" id="footnotes-ref">methods</a